lfsszd/CS-Drafting/README.md

 ```

 To run gsm8k, you can change the dataset field in the config to

 ```
 'dataset': 'gsm8k'
 ```

-# Using CS Drafting for inference
+## Using CS Drafting for Inference

 To run csd on your own inputs

 ```